 I studied both journalism and public relations back in university, because I was in a Media Studies program.
 So I know how both sides work.
 I opted to specialize in journalism, because I wasn’t allowed to specialize in both, but I’ve always been interested in public relations and marketing too.

-So here I am, several years after graduating, and I’m finding myself working in both fields.
+So here I am, several years after graduating, working in both fields.
 Which is super awkward.
-Awkward how?
+Why?
 Here’s an example: I wrote about a company (let’s call it Company A) on my blog earlier this year, highlighting something new that they were doing.
 Something that I thought was cool.
 Then I got a job with a media company, and the first assignment they gave me was to write a story about something that Company A was doing wrong.
 Needless to say, Company A wasn’t super thrilled with me after that.

 As a blogger, it’s my job to share what’s cool, fun, useful, interesting etc. Usually, I write about positive things because I like my blog to be a happy space.
 Sometimes I include things I dislike too, but for the most part it’s pretty chill around here.
 I think most bloggers really fall into the PR/Marketing category more than journalism, because we’re seen as influencers who share our opinions.